-- A fair war seeks to terminate conflicts, protect innocent civilians, and maintain justice.
+- A just war seeks to end conflicts, protect innocent civilians, and uphold justice.

 Thus, war is not necessarily negative.
-It may be “evil” to do good: to defend what is right, to prevent damage to others, and to establish peace where there has been conflict or injustice.
+It can be “bad” to do good: to defend what is right, to prevent harm to others, and to bring peace where there has been conflict or injustice.

-- Some bad ways to use it are for power, money, or getting even.
+- Some bad ways to use it are for power, money, or revenge.

-Careful biblical study is required to identify the answer.
+Careful study of the Scriptures is required to determine the answer.
 Throughout the Old Testament, there are several examples of God giving His people victory in battle.

-In Deuteronomy 7:1-2, for instance, God tells Israel to exterminate their enemies because they would act as a trap for them.
+For example, in Deuteronomy 7:1-2, God tells Israel to destroy their enemies because they were a trap for them.

-God granted Israel victory over their adversaries in the Promised Land:
+God gave Israel victory over their enemies in the Promised Land:

-There will be too many wild creatures for you to control quickly; so, the LORD your God will cleanse these lands for you piecemeal (Deuteronomy 7:22).
+- There will be too many wild creatures for you to control quickly; so the LORD your God will cleanse these lands for you piece by piece (Deuteronomy 7:22).

-The Israelites issued destruction orders to many of these nations (Deuteronomy 20:17).
+- The Israelites ordered the destruction of many of these nations (Deuteronomy 20:17).

-According to Joshua, “the Lord enabled [Israel] to kill [them] without pity… as Moses had commanded” (Joshua 11:20).
-This is only one example of how God uses conflict to further His purposes.
+- According to Joshua, “the Lord enabled [Israel] to kill them without pity…as Moses had commanded” (Joshua 11:20).
+This is just one example of how God uses conflict to further His purposes.

-In the Bible, God gave Israel victory against the Midianites (Judges 6–8) and the Canaanite kings (Joshua 10), as well as on over thirty additional occasions.
+- In the Bible, God gave Israel victory over the Midianites (Judges 6-8) and the Canaanite kings (Joshua 10), as well as more than thirty other times.

-When Syria besieged King Joash, he prayed to God to “hear and open the eyes [of heaven] to see” beyond the enemy armies to the Jerusalem temple’s treasury, where funds were available to construct walls against future Syrian attacks.
-Even though Joash was a profoundly cruel king who killed his own slaves, God carried out this deed.
+- When Syria besieged King Joash, he prayed to God to “hear and open the eyes [of heaven] to see” beyond the enemy armies to the treasury of the Jerusalem Temple, where funds were available to build walls against future Syrian attacks.
+Although Jehoash was a profoundly cruel king who killed his own slaves, God fulfilled this act.

-The Bible is full of stories about how God used war to help his people, especially to get back at people who did wrong and punish bad people (Isaiah 1:17; Jeremiah 50:15).
+The Bible is full of stories of how God used war to help His people, especially to get back at people who did wrong and to punish wicked people (Isaiah 1:17; Jeremiah 50:15).

 Is.1:17 Learn to do right!
 Seek justice, relieve the oppressed, and correct the oppressor.
 Defend the fatherless, plead for the widow.